-We also give an application of Theorem \ref{StabilityTheorem} to limits of Galton-Watson processes with immigration.
-Let $X^n$ and $Y^n$ are independent random walks with step distributions $\mu_n$ and $\nu_n$ supported on $\set{-1,0,1,\ldots}$ and $\set{0,1,2,\ldots}$ and for any $k_n\geq 0$, define recursively the sequences $C^n$ and $Z^n$ by setting\begin{esn} C^n_0= Z^n_0=k_n,\quad Z^n_{m+1}=k_n+X^n_{C^n_{m}}+Y^n_{m+1},\quad\text{and}\quad C^n_{m+1}=C^n_m+Z^n_{m+1}. \end{esn}As discussed in Subsection \ref{MotivationSubsection}, the sequence $Z^n$ is a Galton-Watson process with immigration with offspring and immigration distributions $\mu_n$ and $\nu_n$.
-However, if $X^n$ and $Y^n$ are extended by constancy on $[m,m+1)$ for $m\geq 0$ (keeping the same notation), then $C^n$ is the approximation of the Lamperti transformation with span $1$ applied to $X^n$ and $Y^n$ and $Z^n$ is the right-hand derivative of $C^n$.
-In order to apply Theorem \ref{StabilityTheorem} to these processes, define the scaling operators $S_{a}^b$ by\begin{esn} \imf{S_{a}^bf}{t}=\frac{1}{b}\imf{f}{at}. \end{esn}
+As discussed in Section~\ref{MotivationSubsection}, the sequence $Z^n$ is a Galton--Watson process with immigration with offspring and immigration distributions $\mu_n$ and $\nu_n$.
+However, if $X^n$ and $Y^n$ are extended by constancy on $[m,m+1)$ for $m\geq0$ (keeping the same notation), then $C^n$ is the approximation of the Lamperti transformation with span~$1$ applied to $X^n$ and $Y^n$ and $Z^n$ is the right-hand derivative of $C^n$.
+In order to apply Theorem \ref {StabilityTheorem} to these processes, define the scaling operators $S_{a}^b$ by